Google Ads Strategy for Profitable SME Growth

 Practical implementation of Smart Bidding

-The new bidding strategy dynamically adjusts bids, sometimes even above your set ROAS goals, to capture more valuable traffic.
+The new bidding strategy dynamically adjusts bids, sometimes even above your set ROAS targets, to capture more valuable traffic.
 This requires a fundamentally different mindset, as described in our performance marketing guide:

-Trust machine learning: Let algorithms discover patterns that people miss
+Trust machine learning: Let algorithms discover patterns that humans miss

 Focus on volume and value: Not just on cost per click